hack3rs.ca network-security

 1. What Suricata Does in a Defensive Stack

-For blue teams, Suricata often serves as a frontline detection engine on critical network paths.
-It can identify suspicious traffic patterns, known exploit activity, policy violations, and protocol anomalies when appropriately configured and tuned.
+For blue teams, Suricata is often the frontline detection engine on critical network paths.
+A well-tuned deployment catches known exploit patterns, command-and-control traffic, policy violations, and protocol anomalies without requiring every one to be a packet analyst.

 2. IDS vs IPS: Operational Tradeoffs

-In IDS mode, Suricata observes and alerts on traffic without blocking.
-This is safer for initial deployment because teams can measure alert quality and performance impact before introducing traffic enforcement.
+In IDS mode, Suricata observes and alerts without touching traffic.
+This is the right starting point — it lets teams measure alert quality, tune rules, and understand performance impact before making the engine a traffic enforcer.

 3. Rule Quality, Tuning, and Alert Hygiene